saintfrank/occurrencies-solver/README.md

 ------------

 1. The working code is for the communication component(s) is source ```/src```, which contains the three components  ```Producer```, ```Consumer``` and ```Framepool```.
-2. The binary is airtime-challenge, compiled by make.
+2. The binary is airtame-challenge, compiled by make.
 It lasts 10 seconds, and get_screen_data and encode_and_send_screen_data are called periodically.
 Regarding their implementation they are hereby used to perform metrics and validation which are displayed at the end of binary execution.
-3. A description of the proceeding and choices, together with implementation notes, is present in the document ```doc/ABOUT```.
+3. A description of the proceeding and choices, together with implementation notes, is present in the document [doc/ABOUT](/doc/ABOUT) .
-The parts of code that I am most proud are most the ones that I have managed to not to write. ```/src``` remained explicit and simple, while providing the expected functionality.
+The parts of code that I am most proud are most the ones that I have managed to not to write: ```/src``` remained simple to read and use, small, very straightforward with data, while providing the expected functionality.
 Additionally I remain satisfied about framepool's simplicity, no-copy and very reduced overhead.

 Requirements
 ------------

 1. Independent - yes, using pthread.
 Synchronization is internal to the framepool component.
-Number of additional frames that can be produced is set by macro ```POOL_SIZE``` in ```framepool.h```
+Number of additional frames that can be produced is set by macro ```POOL_SIZE``` in [framepool.h](src/framepool.h)
 2. Decoupled - yes, producer and consumer are overall independent
 3. Can repeat - yes, the repeat function is implemented with zero overhead by the copy of reference to the old frame. implemented by framepool in function ```framepool_produce```, when called with argument ```NULL```
 4. C/C++ - yes, C with pthreads compiled on Linux with gcc (5.1, x86).
 Makefile provided.
 No libraries.
 5. Reasonable performance - yes.
 To guarantee this, the logic and data structures are all based on a no-copy strategy, random access arrays (circular) and very simple reference handling and increment.
-Further improvements described in ```doc/ABOUT````
+Further improvements described in [doc/ABOUT](/doc/ABOUT)
 6. Constant frame size. - yes